vfpereira/Login-Crud-JSONWebtoken/README.md

 # Login-Crud-JSONWebtoken
-React Login Page using Node and JsonWebToken for authorization and authenticantion
+React Login Page using Node and JsonWebToken for authorization and authentication